GE Profile

 How to Fix / Troubleshooting

-Safety first: Immediately stop the cycle, unplug the unit, and do not continue using it until the cause is found.
+Safety first: Immediately stop the cycle, unplug the unit, and discontinue use until the cause is identified.

-- Check heater area: Inspect the dryer heater housing for lint buildup and clean thoroughly.
+- Check heater area: Inspect the dryer heater housing for lint buildup and clean it thoroughly.

-- Inspect wiring: Look for burnt or melted wires and repair or replace as needed.
+- Inspect wiring: Look for burnt or melted wires and repair or replace them as needed.

 Advertisements